duckinator/openssl-better_defaults/README.md

 require 'openssl/better_defaults'
 ```

-Congratulations, you are no longer using insecure SSL/TLS cipher suites.
+Congratulations, you are no longer using insecure SSL/TLS cipher suites, and using the highest TLS version possible.

 ## Contributing